-For fewer than 24 transcripted college semester credits: 2.5 college minimum GPA and a 910 SAT (composite: reading and math sections only) or 19 ACT (composite).
+Lower-Credit Transfer students: Applicants with 29 or fewer transcripted college semester credits must have a 2.5 college minimum GPA and a 910 SAT (composite: evidence-based reading and writing and math sections only) or 17 ACT (composite).
+Lower-Credit transfers are admitted using first-time freshmen standards.